When to Use a Child Theme in WordPress: A Beginner’s Guide

 WordPress website Builders

 If you’re building or managing a WordPress website, you’ve probably heard the term “child theme” thrown around.
 But what exactly is a child theme, and when should you use one?
 More importantly, should you create a child theme from scratch or use an existing theme?
-This guide will walk you through everything you need to know about child themes, including when to use them, how to create one, and which approach is best for new websites.
+This guide covers everything about child themes, including when to use them, how to create one, and the best approach for new websites.

 A child theme in WordPress is a sub-theme that inherits the functionality, styling, and features of a parent theme.
 It allows you to make customizations to your website without directly modifying the parent theme’s code.
-This is crucial because updating a parent theme can overwrite your changes, but a child theme ensures your customizations remain intact.
+Updating a parent theme can erase your changes, but a child theme keeps your customizations safe.

 When to Use a Child Theme